 For more information about collaborative practice, please contact our office at 503-344-4854 or visit the International Association of Collaborative Professionals website at www.collaborativepractice.com.

-Adrienne is a member of Clackamas Collaborative Divorce, a collaboration of professionals who assist clients through the collaborative divorce process.
+Adrienne is a member of Clackamas Collaborative Divorce, a collaboration of professionals who assist clients through the collaborative divorce process, and is an active member on the board of Oregon Association of Collaborative Professionals.

 The collaborative process recognizes that even though a couple is looking to end their marriage, relationships and obligations may continue especially if children are involved.
 Therefore, while viewing divorce as a problem to be solved rather than a competition to win or lose, the collaborative process assists all family members in moving forward in a positive way and minimizes the pain of a very emotional and difficult transition.